okta/terraform-provider-okta/README.md

 Usage
 ---------------------

 This plugin requires two inputs to run: the okta organization name and the okta api token.
 The okta base url is not required and will default to "okta.com" if left out.
-For in depth usage please see [examples](./examples).

 You can specify the inputs in your tf plan: